GatingTree: Pathfinding Analysis of Group-Specific Effects in Cytometry Data: Introduction

 \subsection{Investigation of Multidimensional Marker Space and Construction of Gating Tree}

-Our aim has led to the development of a novel approach for constructing \textit{Gating Tree}, which represents a series of gating strategies, through successively investigating the multidimensional marker space within cytometry data.
+Our aim has led to the development of a novel approach for constructing \textit{Gating Tree}, which represents a series of gating strategies, by successively exploring the multidimensional marker space within cytometry data.
 This methodology employs a metaphorical Turtle to systematically navigate the landscape of the multidimensional marker space.
-Each location within this space, referred to as a node, is defined by a specific combination of marker states and include cells from all samples that have the marker states.
+Each location within this space, referred to as a node, is defined by a specific combination of marker states and includes cells from all samples that have the marker states.
 The 'height' at each node represents the degree of enrichment of cells in the experimental group relative to the control group.

-The expression of marker is categorised into positive and negative, or high and low.
+The expression of markers is categorized into positive and negative, or high and low.
 The advantage of the simple categorisation is that it is unequivocally determined, more robust and efficient than arbitrary polygon or oval gating.
 This leads to each marker having three possible states, including an unassigned state (i.e., when the marker is not used), thereby structuring the space as a 3-dimensional hypercube with \( n \) dimensions.
 The total number of possible locations (or nodes), including the origin, is thus given by $N = 3^n$.
-Thus, the Turtle still needs to fight with the expansion of exponential numbers by choosing meaningful routes only based on the landscape investigation.
+Thus, the Turtle must still contend with exponential combinatorial expansion by selectively choosing meaningful routes based on its landscape exploration.

 The Turtle's journey begins in a state of neutrality (\(0\)) across all marker axes.
-It may then select any marker and advance to one of two positions: positive (\(+1\)) or negative (\(-1\)).
+It may then select any marker and advance to one of two states: positive (\(+1\)) or negative (\(-1\)).
 Transitioning from the neutral state to either positive or negative, or from one marker state to another, constitutes a unit of movement.
 The Turtle's path across these markers forms a series of successive gating strategies, evolving into a branching structure, which is designated as \textit{Gating Tree}.